orbs-network/pbft-typescript/README.md

     - [V] Verify the payloads
     - [V] Test that the pk is in the committee!
     - [V] Make sure that the prepares are not from the leader
+    - [ ] Send the prepared proof only if it's really prepared.
-  - [ ] send the proof on view change
+  - [V] send the proof on view change
   - [ ] on generate new-view add all the view-change proofs with a PP.
   - [ ] on new view verify the proof
 - [ ] validate all signed messages